baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 ```

 The change consists of removing the `index` entry from version `VERS_1.0` and adding it to `VERS_2.0`.
 This leaves no exported symbol in version `VERS_1.0` which is OK.
 It would be wrong to remove `VERS_1.0` altogether after moving the `local: *` case to `VERS_2.0`.
 Even if the move would be done the `VERS_1.0` definition must be kept around since this version is named as the predecessor of `VERS_2.0`.
-If the predecessor reference would be removed as well, programs linked against the old DSO and referencing index in version `VERS_1.0` would stop working.
+If the predecessor reference would be removed as well, programs linked against the old DSO and referencing `index` in version `VERS_1.0` would stop working.
 Just like symbols, version names must never be removed.

 The code in this section has one little problem the code for the GNU versioning model in the previous section does not have: the implementation of `indexp1`references the public symbol `index` and therefore calls it with a jump to the PLT (which is slower and possibly allows interposition).
-The solution for this is left as an exercise to the user (see section [2.2.7)](#_bookmark50).
+The solution for this is left as an exercise to the user (see section [2.2.7](#_bookmark50)).

-The Solaris runtime linker uses the predecessor implementation to determine when it finds an interface not available with the version found at link-time.
+The Solaris runtime linker uses ==the predecessor implementation== to determine when it finds an interface not available with the version found at link-time.
 If an application was linked with the old DSO constructed from the code above it would reference `index@VERS_1.0`.
 If the new DSO is found at runtime the version found would be `index@VERS_2.0`.
 In case such a mismatch is found the dynamic linker looks into the list of symbols and tries all predecessors in turn until all are checked or a match is found.
 In our example the predecessor of `VERS_2.0` is `VERS_1.0` and therefore the second comparison will succeed.

-## 3.7 Incompatible Changes
+## 3.7 Incompatible Changes <a id="_bookmark72"></a>

 Incompatible changes can only be handled with the symbol versioning mechanism present on Linux and GNU Hurd.
 For Solaris one has to fall back to the filename versioning method.

 Having just covered the code for the compatible change, the differences are not big.
 For illustration we pick up the example code once again.
-This time, instead of making a compatible change to the semantics of index we change the interface.
+This time, instead of making a compatible change to the semantics of `index` we change the interface.

 ```c
 static int last;